friflo/Friflo.Json.Fliox/Engine/README.md

 - Systems have performance telemetry build-in to optimize those detected as bottleneck.

-- A single `SystemRoot` instance can operate on multiple worlds.
+- Multiple worlds can be added to a single `SystemRoot` instance.

 ```csharp